What is MMC: Full Form, Course Duration, Admission 2026, Colleges, Syllabus, Salary & Scope

 MAT Exam Preparation 2025: Check Out Section-Wise Prep Material

-CAT Eligibility Criteria 2025: Age Limit & Reservation Criteria for General, SC/ST/PwD
+CAT Eligibility Criteria: Age Limit & Reservation Criteria for General, SC/ST/PwD

 Important Exam Dates

-No, for Masters in Mass Communication, entrance exam scores like CAT, MAT, XAT, ATMA, etc. are accepted for admission.
-These exams are specifically designed to assess an applicant's aptitude, general knowledge, writing skills, and media awareness, which are crucial for success in the field of mass communication.
+No, for Masters in Mass Communication, marks of entrance exam like CAT, ATMA, etc. are accepted for admission.
+These exams are designed specifically to test an applicant's aptitude, general knowledge, writing skills, and media awareness, which are very much crucial for success in the field of mass communication.

-In the context of a Masters in Mass Communication, a good score on the entrance exam is generally more important than your undergraduate grades.
-While most universities have a minimum percentage requirement for eligibility (e.g., 50%), the final admission decision is primarily based on your performance in the entrance test, which is a standardized measure of your aptitude and knowledge.
+In the context of a Masters in Mass Communication, a good score on the entrance exam is more important than your undergraduate grades.
+Most of the universities have a minimum percentage requirement for eligibility (e.g., 50%), the final admission decision is primarily based on your performance in the entrance test.

-The Master in Mass Communication syllabus can vary depending on the college, however, the table given offers a general overview of the syllabus students can expect from the program:
+The MMC Syllabus is similar to the MAJMC Course.
+The Syllabus consists of MMC Subjects like Mass Communication, Principles of Mass Communication, Print Media, Media Research, PR, Event Management,etc. and is divided into 4 semesters and teaches theory along with practical subjects.
+The Master in Mass Communication syllabus can vary depending on the college, however, the table given offers a general guide of the syllabus students can expect from the program:

 Masters in Mass Communication Subjects Semester I |